MetPX/sarracenia/_sources/Contribution/Development.rst.txt

 There is a long running discussion about `Which Version is stable <https://github.com/MetPX/sarracenia/issues/139>`_ The current set up is that there are four principal branches:

-* stable branch is the release version of sr3, merging from development. used to build sr3 packages in the `MetPX <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx>`_ repository.
+* stable branch is the release version of sr3, merging from pre-release. used to build sr3 packages in the `MetPX <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx>`_ repository.

 * development ...
-The `version 3 <v03.rst>`_ work in progress branch is a next version of sarracenia in development. the development branch is used to build sr3 packages for the `Daily <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-daily>`_ and `Pre-Release <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-pre-release>`_ repositories on launchpad.net.
+The `version 3 <v03.rst>`_ work in progress branch is a next version of sarracenia. the development branch is used to build sr3 packages for the `Daily <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-daily>`_ and `Pre-Release <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-pre-release>`_ repositories on launchpad.net.

+* stable_py36 and pre-relrease-36 are branched from stable and pre_release respectively to adjust for building packages on older operating systems that have older versions of python (and no support for hatchling.)

 * issue branches to be merged to development, it should be start with issueXXX or suggested branch names from github are ok also.